JumpKingPlus/JumpKingPlus/docs/workshop/documentation.md

 ---

 ## Testing

-Testing is the most important phase of your level that should take you a lot of time, a good level has every single fall calculated, nothing is left to be random.
-Check out some more tips [**here**](https://phoenixx19.github.io/JumpKingPlus/workshop/commonrules/).
+As said before, testing is a very important part of creating a custom level.
+In order to get your files working in-game; here's a section dedicated for that.

 ### Convert images into XNB and viceversa
 0. Install prerequisites of XNBCLI available [here](https://github.com/LeonBlade/xnbcli/blob/master/README.md).